Addressing climate change in South Africa

-Title: Climate Support Programme (CSP)
+Title: Climate Support Programme (CSP3)

 Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)